travelgateX/documentation-site/content/alertsx/howtos/howto-query-alerts.md

 ## How to request

-You must query about your alerts by their ubication group or their code.
-Also can be filtered by active alerts or not.
+You should query about your alerts by their ubication group or their code.
+They also can be filtered by active alerts or not active alerts.

 Below are shown different examples for different casuistry: